qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/ide_debugging.rst

   You may need to enable experimental plugins.
 * *Plugin reloader*.
 This will let you reload a plugin instead of having to close and restart QGIS to have the plugin reloaded.
 * *First Aid*.
-This will let you have a remote Python console and to inspect variables when an exception is raised from a plugin.
+This will let you have a Python console and local debugger to inspect variables when an exception is raised from a plugin.